Risk Management Roundup

 The Texas Workforce Commission (TWC) will launch the new Texas Unemployment System (TxUS) in early 2026.
 This system will replace the current platform used by employers and programs like the Fund to manage their obligations for paying unemployment benefits under the Texas Unemployment Compensation Act.
 The Fund is working with TWC to ensure a smooth transition for Unemployment Compensation members.
 Here is what you need to know to prepare.

-Your Reporting Tools Are Moving to the Fund Data Center
+Your Reporting Tools Moved to the Fund Data Center

 - Already using the Data Center?
 No action necessary.